Updated: December 29, 2025

 Recovery & Post-COHAT Care

-• Your pet may be sleepy or groggy for the first 24 hours as the anesthesia wears off.
+• Your pet may be sleepy or groggy for the first 24 hours as the anesthesia weans out of their system.

-• Soft food is recommended for at least one week to allow your pet’s mouth time to heal.
+• Soft food is recommended for at least one week to allow your pet’s mouth time to heal, especially if they've had extractions.

-• If your pet had extractions, you may notice minor bleeding, which is normal--- but call us if it seems excessive.
+• If your pet has had extractions, you may notice minor bleeding, which is normal.
+Always feel empowered to call us if you have concerns or if the bleeding doesn't stop after a few days.

 • Your veterinarian will send you home with personalized care instructions and may prescribe medication to keep your pet comfortable.